INSIDER FOCUS | Lido Cocina Tsina: 89 years of heritage with a modern twist

 “He was a Cantonese chef from Macau,” says second generation entrepreneur Annie Go-Wong, president of Lido Cocina Tsina, the storied restaurant's present incarnation.

 With Binondo—and the times—changing drastically since his prime, Mr. Lido decided to migrate to Canada in the 1970s.
-After selling his business to a group of investors, the restaurant’s ownership changed hands several times through the years—including a time when a Chinoy barangay captain surnamed Lee gained ownership when a debtor failed to settle a loan.
+After selling his business to a group of investors, the restaurant’s ownership changed hands several times through the years — a story in itself.

-By 1997, Annie’s mom, Aileen Go —proprietor of an import enterprise with an office just two floors above Lido — had acquired a 50-percent stake in the restaurant.
-And despite having zero restaurant management experience, she placed her daughter, Annie, in charge.
-An IT graduate with a passion for cooking, Annie is also the only girl in a brood of four.
+By 1997, Annie’s mom, Aileen Go — proprietor of an import enterprise with an office just two floors above Lido — had acquired a major stake in the restaurant.
+She then placed her daughter, Annie — who loves to cook — in charge.
+Annie quickly introduced improvements to the restaurant’s systems, resulting in more efficient kitchen operations and the personalized service that has since become Lido’s hallmark.

 A broader menu